Our verdict

 Moreover, in our 90-degree bend test, the Solimar required 60% less force than the median.

-Unfortunately, the Solimar has a catastrophic behaviour under cold temperatures.
-Nor that we weren't expecting that, being a EVA-based foam and based on multiple reports from users.
+Unfortunately, the Solimar shows catastrophic behaviour under cold temperatures.
+Nor that we weren't expecting that, being an EVA-based foam.

 Pick another one for the long runs, please

-This shoe provides “a nice level of impact protection” when used at the gym or for walking.
-But when used as a running shoe, as a tester underlined, it didn’t have “any sort of benefits for protecting your legs.”
+From our experience, this shoe provides a good amount of impact protection when used at the gym or for walking.
+But when used as a running shoe, it didn’t feel particularly protective.
 The CMEVA midsole it's just not good enough.

 Some may be misleading because of the 24.0/30.4 mm stack height, but as we explained in our in-depth guide about midsoles, the quality of the foam plays a greater role in leg protection.
 The Solimar doesn't have that feature, which is totally reasonable given its MSRP.